leil-io/saunafs/CONTRIBUTING.md

 We will then take care of the issue as soon as possible.

+You might also consider joining the [Slack channel](https://saunafs.slack.com) to ask questions and discuss the project.

 ## I Want to Contribute

 > ### Legal Notice
 > When contributing to this project, you must agree that you have authored 100%
-> of the content, that you have the necessary rights to the content and that the
+> of the content and that you have the necessary rights to the content.
-> content you contribute may be provided under the project license.

 ### Reporting Bugs